-- 1. In ADSI Edit, expand the Default naming context node, and expand the partition name. - Right-click CN=Users, point to New, and click Object. - 3.
-In the Create Object dialog box, select the Group class, and click Next. - NOTE: Ensure that the group object's name matches the name of the group account for which group account mapping is desired. - 4.
-Set the gidNumber and sAMAccountName attributes for the new group object. - NOTE: The gidNumber is the GID of the UNIX group that is being mapped, and sAMAccountName must match the name of a local group on the Windows-based computer that is running Server for NFS.
-If, after selecting the More Attributes button, the uidNumber and gidNumber do not appear, close and open the ADSI Edit MMC. - 5.
-Click OK, and click Finish to exit the wizard.
+- 1. In ADSI Edit, expand the Default naming context node, and expand the partition name. - 2.
+Right-click CN=Users, point to New, and click Object. - 3.
+In the Create Object dialog box, select the Group class, and click Next. - NOTE: Ensure that the group object's name matches the name of the group account for which group account mapping is desired.

+4. Set the gidNumber and sAMAccountName attributes for the new group object.

+5. Click OK, and click Finish to exit the wizard.